paulbarre/simple-flex-grid/README.md

 4. It doesn't change your colors
 5. It is simple
 6. It is flex
-7. And it is nothing else than a grid

-## What is a responsive grid?
+7. It is responsive

-A grid is useful

 ## Notes

-Breakpoints are based on [Material Design Viewport Breakpoints], while `container` class width is based on [Bootstrap]
+Grid breakpoints and `container` class max-width are based on [Bootstrap](https://getbootstrap.com/docs/4.3/layout/grid/).

 ## Installation